-5.28 Areas of Special Local Character (ASLC) are a local, non-statutory designation for areas having a local character and identity which the Council wishes to preserve.
-Designated on the basis of their local architectural, townscape or historic merit, the Council's approach is to only allow development which would be in keeping with this local character and the design and layout of the area as a whole.
+5.17 Areas of Special Local Character (ASLC) are a non-designated local heritage assets, non-statutory designation for areas having a local that have a character and identity which local residents value and the Council wishes to preserve or enhance.
+Designated They are chosen on the basis of their local architectural, townscape or historic merit, which helps mark and celebrate the area's special quality. the Council's approach is to only allow development which would be in keeping with this local character and the design and layout of the area as a whole.
+The criteria for ASLCs differ from Conservation Area selection criteria in that they recognise particularly good examples of more familiar types of development as opposed to the more outstanding quality required for Conservation Area designation.
+ASLCs are shown on the Policies Map and are listed on the Council website, with detailed maps of each area provided.

-5.29 Extensions should be subordinate in scale and should not be detrimental to the integrity or character of the original building.
+5.18 Extensions should be subordinate in scale and should not be detrimental to the integrity or character of the original building.
 External materials and details of any extensions should reflect the materials, design features and architectural style predominant in the area and boundary treatment should be in keeping with the street scene.
-Additional development in the form of back-land development is unlikely to be acceptable..
+Within Areas of Special Local Character new development should complement existing materials, design features, architectural style and building heights predominant in the area.
+Extensions to dwellings should respect the symmetry of the original buildings and be subordinate in nature.
+Additional development in the form of backland development is unlikely to be acceptable.

-Policy DMHB7: Areas of Special Local Character
+Policy DMHB 7 5: Areas of Special Local Character